ehwest/mdn_qms/PD_Product_Definition/PD_0001_Product_Environment.md

  + Androidcell phone with an internet  data service plan
  + desktop or laptop PC with Firefox browser and Internet connectivity

+# FDA de-novo Pathway Defined
 T1Pal is intended to comply with the FDA definition of [Software as a Medical Device](https://www.fda.gov/media/119722/download)

+Based on [2/13/2015 FDA Meeting Notes for Q141084/S002](https://github.com/ehwest/mdn_qms/blob/master/RM_Reference_Materials/minutes-pdfjam.pdf) the T1Pal project intends to follow the proposed "de-novo" regulatory pathway as follows:

+  + register with the FDA
+  + meet special controls
+  + meet apprpriate validations
+  + document quality controls

+  Included in the list above are "special controls" which are enumerated as follows:

+   + Devices must protect against unauthorizd access to and modification of data.
+   + Device labelling must display the following warning "Dosing decisions should not be made based on this device.
+The user should follow instructions on the continuous glucose monitoring system."
+   + Device labelling must include the following limitation " this device is not intended to replace self-monitoring practices advised by a physician."

+   The Quality Management System of the Medical Data Networks LLC is the means for providing guidance on design and document controls.

 ## Responsibilities

  1. The CEO and VP-level employees are responsible for overseeing and maintaining this standard operating procedure and for assuring that all employees are trained in its requirements.